Updated

 Why it's #5:

-- Works with Octopus Intelligent Go natively — Octopus communicates directly with your Tesla via Tesla's API, scheduling charging at the cheapest times without the charger needing any smart tariff features at all
+- Works with Octopus Intelligent Go natively — Octopus talks to the Tesla via its API, so the charger doesn't need any smart tariff features

-- Best Tesla app integration — all charging management lives in the app you already use
+- Best Tesla app integration — charging management lives in the app you already use

-The trade-off: The charger itself has no direct smart tariff integration.
-Smart tariff scheduling only works because Octopus Intelligent Go talks to your Tesla, not to the Wall Connector.
-If you switch to OVO, British Gas, or any other provider, you lose all smart tariff automation and are back to manual scheduling.
-This makes it provider-dependent in a way the Ohme is not.
+The trade-off: The Wall Connector itself has no direct smart tariff integration.
+Scheduling only works because Octopus Intelligent Go talks to the Tesla, not the charger.
+Switch to OVO or British Gas and you lose all automation.
+That makes it provider-dependent in a way the Ohme isn't.

 Best for: Tesla owners on Octopus Intelligent Go who want the simplest, cheapest setup and don't plan to switch energy providers.
 See our detailed comparison with the Ohme.